erlef/website/README.md

 ## Development

 ### Getting around in dev mode
-- copy .env-example to .env-local and source the file
-- you may login in as an regular user in dev using member@erlef.test and any password
+- No extra configuration is needed to getting up and running in dev mode.
+Simply start up the app after initializing the database and login.
-- you may login in as an admin in dev using admin@erlef.test and any password
+- You may login in with different personas in dev mode using the `Login as` dropdown menu.

 ### Contributing to the community section of the site